Gaza war hostage crisis: Reported deaths

 The IDF confirmed on 13 October that remains of missing Israeli people were located and retrieved in the Gaza Strip.
 On 14 October, Hamas stated that nine hostages had been killed over a 24-hour period due to Israeli airstrikes.
 On 4 November, Hamas reported that 60 hostages had died as a result of Israel's bombing of Gaza.
 An Israeli official responded that "Regardless of what Hamas claims, any harm done to hostages is Hamas's responsibility and they will be held accountable."
 According to the IDF, half of the hostages were killed during the abduction or died in captivity.
 At least two bodies had been recovered, as of 16 November.

 Along with reported CCTV footage released on 19 November, Israel announced that an IDF soldier who had been captured on 7 October had been killed by Hamas while being held at the Al-Shifa hospital.
 Hamas denied this and indicated the soldier had been previously reported by them as being killed by an Israeli airstrike on 9 November.

 On 29 November, Hamas claimed that the youngest hostage; a 10-month old toddler and his 4-year-old brother and mother were killed while in captivity due to Israeli bombings.
 The claim is being investigated by the IDF and other agencies, and Israeli officials have stated the account shows the "barbarism and cruelty of Hamas".

-Hamas released a video of the dead body of Arie Zalmanovich, 86, from kibbutz Nir Oz.
+Hamas released a video of the dead body of Arye Zalmanovich, 86, from kibbutz Nir Oz.
 He had been wounded during the 7 October attack and assaulted by bystanders in Gaza as he was driven on a motorcycle by his captors.
 According to Hamas he died of a heart attack.
 Zalmanovich had medical conditions and required medical treatment.
 His son attributed the death to the lack of medicines and suitable food in captivity.